Roman Kalinin: Murders

+Arrest, investigation and trial

 On 19 June, the Railway Police Department received a statement about the two missing girls.
 On 23 June, the main suspect in the murders, Kalinin, was detained.
 According to his testimony on 25 June, operatives detained at Yekaterinburg's airport the accomplice to the first murders, Redrov, and then brought him back to Chita.
 Both soon acknowledged their guilt.

 On 4 February 2010, the Trans-Baikal Regional Court sentenced Roman Kalinin to life imprisonment in a correctional special regime colony, while Redrov was given 19 years of imprisonment in a corrective labour colony.
 In addition, the court ordered both convicts to pay compensation to the victims' families for more than 1.3 million rubles.
-The Supreme Court of Russia upheld the verdict without changes, and cassation appeals were rejected.
+While still in pretrial detention, Kalinin married so that his wife could legally visit him in the prison colony for life-sentenced prisoners, including during "long-term visits."
+In may of that year, the Supreme Court of Russia upheld the verdict without changes, and cassation appeals rapists were rejected.